hieuvp/learning-kubernetes/09-kubernetes-service-accounts/README.md

   "sub": "system:serviceaccount:default:default"
 }
 ```

-We can see the ServiceAccount it is linked to,
-the namespace it exists in,
-and some other internal information.

 We will see below how to use this token from within a simple Pod,
 based on the following specification: